 Well, you know, the better way to handle it and to avoid these moments would have been to get on the dance floor and shake what your mama gave you.

-But that is never gonna happen.
+But that is never going to happen.

 What?

-And I got his attention, and I pulled him back and I said, You better stop now.
+And I got his attention and I pulled him back and I said, you better stop now.

 He was a very sweet guy.